 Refresh Your Old Blog Content

 If you’ve blogged for a long time, make sure you revisit your old content from time to time.
 You may not have time to write a brand new post from scratch, but repurposing something new saves time and has the same effect.

 Changing photos on your site keeps it fresh, particularly if you have a product that people can see.
 Are you a dog groomer?
 Post a before and after picture of that scraggly pup that came in last week.
 Builder?
 Where’s the picture of the amazing deck you just created?
 Photo albums are simple to do, particularly in WordPress, and they can be easily updated.
 Turn it into a simple blog and write a paragraph or two about the image, making each one a post.
 Now you’re really talking!

 You’re probably not the same person and don’t have the same experience as 3 years ago.
-If the bio or “about us” section of your website is that old, it’s time to revisit it.
-Are you now offering new services?
+If the bio or “about us” section of your website is that old, you should revisit it.
+Have you started offering new services?
 Highlight them on your website!

 Your business or non-profit may have events, fundraisers, etc., and an active events calendar can do a lot for your website freshness.
 I like this one for WordPress.
 It’s easy to maintain, and every event added creates a new page on the site.
 That will get Google’s attention!

 As such an awesome business owner, you’re bound to have testimonials from satisfied clients.
-Most people who were pleased with your services would be happy to write a paragraph about how amazing you are.
+Most people who were pleased with your services would be happy to write a paragraph about the amazing job you did.
 Adding a new one occasionally freshens your site.

 If the idea of maintaining your own website is intimidating and you just don’t have time, find someone to help you.
-Your return on investment will be wonderful if your content is getting updated and your SEO is improved as a result.
+You’ll see an amazing return on investment if your content is getting updated and your SEO improves as a result.

-Your website freshness reflects on your business and shouldn’t be ignored.
+Your website freshness reflects on your business and shouldn’t go by the wayside.
 A business or organization is ever changing, and your website should reflect that.
 So get out of stagnant water, and keep swimming along!